hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ---

-Our HOC will handle that.
+Our HOC will handle that, and then will send the desired data to the wrapped component via props.

 ```
 const connectMyComponent = ComposedComponent =>